khadyothan/PlayBack/README.md

 # FSD 2 Project

-## PlayBack - OTT Application with discussion forum
+## PlayBack - A Film Community website
-PlayBack is an OTT Application with talk gathering where you'll examine by including an audit to numerous motion pictures.
-You'll be able to include your top pick motion pictures, additionally observe their related talks and trailers.
+PlayBack is a Film Community Application with talk gathering where you'll examine by including an audit to numerous motion pictures.
+You'll be able to include your top pick motion pictures, additionally observe their related talks/news and trailers.

 ## Group No - 22